 Ulster County also contains many wetlands, providing essential habitat for many species of fish, birds, mammals, amphibians, reptiles, insects, and plants.
-Wetlands act as: flood control by holding water and slowing it down, clean water by allowing silt and sediment to settle out of the slow moving water, and absorb nutrients and chemicals that can otherwise pollute rivers and ponds downstream.
-Wetlands also provide for recreational activities by providing fishing, canoeing, and birdwatching opportunities.
+Wetlands can assist with flood control by attenuating water and slowing it down.
+Wetlands also clean water by serving as a filter for silt, and sediment, as well as nutrients and chemicals that can otherwise pollute rivers and ponds downstream.
+Wetlands also provide recreational opportunities such as fishing, canoeing, and birdwatching.

-All waterbodies have a designated use: a goal for water quality that is attainable for that waterbody.
+All waterbodies are classified by designated use: a goal for water quality that is attainable for that waterbody.
 Designated uses include drinking water supply, swimming, boating, fishing, and/or aquatic life support.
 Waters that do not meet their designated use are considered impaired.
 Ulster County contains three interconnected waterbodies that are listed by the NYSDEC on the Section 303(d) list as impaired.
 They are the Upper Esopus Creek, the Ashokan Reservoir (both listed for silt/sediment), and the Lower Esopus Creek (listed for turbidity).
 Of these, only the Lower Esopus is in the regulated MS4 area.
-The Upper Esopus and the Ashokan Reservoir are in the NYC watershed, outside of the regulated MS4 area.
-The County also contains some lakes and streams that are impaired for mercury and for low pH due to atmospheric deposition (acid rain).
+The Upper Esopus and the Ashokan Reservoir are in the NYC water supply watershed, outside of the regulated MS4 area.
+The Lower Main Stem of the Wallkill River (Phosphorus) was listed in 2018 as an impaired waterbody for which a TMDL is deferred.
+The County also contains the East Branch Neversink River and Tributaries, listed for Acid/Base (pH) from suspected atmospheric deposition and outside of the MS4 area.
+The County also contains some lakes and Revised April 2022 streams that are impaired for mercury and for low pH due to atmospheric deposition (acid rain).
 Part of the Hudson River is impaired from PCB contaminated sediment.